vahit19/4DeepAnalytics.com/README.md

 The YOLOv3 trained on COCO is used for person recognition and detection, I have not included the weights as a part of the repository as it is quite big (236MB).
 You can download it at https://pjreddie.com/media/files/yolov3.weights and add it to the folder - "yolo-coco" as a part of the repository.
 I have mentioned the folder path on line number 203, and can be changed.

 yolopath = "yolo-coco/" # Path points to folder containing weights, cfg and names.

-The application detects people who are close by and not adhering to the distancing norms and marks them in RED bounding boxes, signifying risk.
-Others, are in GREEN.

-The Dashboard at the right, gives a visual representation of the data.
-The number next to the GREEN and RED icons are the number of SAFE and RISK people.
-Whereas, the BLACK is the total number of people in the frame.

-The Pie Chart at the top just plots the SAFE vs AT RISK persons in the frame.

 Resources: